 We recognise sustainable economic growth relies on an efficient and reliable sustainable transport network.
 We know the needs of businesses can vary greatly, depending on type of work and location.
 Working in partnership with businesses enables an understanding to be gained of needs and site-specific issues.
-Measures, interventions Since 2011 South Gloucestershire has undertaken an annual survey of commuting patterns, with Bristol City Council joining in 2014, and B&NES and North Somerset from 2016.
+Measures, interventions Case Study: Travel to Work Survey Since 2011 South Gloucestershire has undertaken an annual survey of commuting patterns, with Bristol City Council joining in 2014, and B&NES and North Somerset from 2016.
 All organisations with more than 30 staff are invited to participate, and receive a detailed report showing their unique travel patterns to support continued engagement and influence staff travel.